Alicia-Kate-Bactasa/Alicia-Kate-Bactasa/README.md

 ---

 ## About Me

-- IT student focused on full-stack development and problem solving
+- IT student focused on full-stack development and problem solving.
-- Currently improving C, JavaScript, TypeScript, and React Native
-- Interested in interactive UI/UX systems
-- I like turning small ideas into full working systems

 ---

 ## Tech Stack